hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 ## OKR and Agile Cycle

 Below is an example schedule of how you can setup your ceremonies to align with your OKR cycles.
 The example below setups up quarterly OKR cycles and fortnightly iterations, this is a very high level view and you may need to adjust the timings of these ceremonies to fit your own teams needs.
 If you are just starting OKRs it may be pertinent to try monthly cycles at first to get fast feedback on their efficacy and allowing you to change more often before committing to quarterly turnarounds.
+The good thing about getting this viewpoint is seeing how many iterations you actually have to deliver on your OKRs as they can often go by very quickly and value may not have been realised when it should have been.

 The OKR ceremonies are setup to align with the start and end of the OKR cycle and the iteration ceremonies are setup to align with the start and end of the iteration cycle.
 The iteration cycles are driven by the OKRs established and the iterations are then just that, iterative progress against your objectives inline with the key results by which they have agreed to be measured.